 Training can give you invaluable insight into how your customers use your products and services.

 Imagine that you have a library of how-to videos for certain features of your software product.
 You notice that one video in particular has been viewed 60 percent more than any other.
 What does this tell you?
 Perhaps that software feature is confusing and could be improved.
+Digging into the reasons behind dissatisfaction can help define what type of customer training is required.

 Perhaps one of the other videos hasn’t been viewed at all.
 This could be because the feature is already perfectly clear, but maybe it’s because customers don’t know the feature exists.